Adversarial Risk via Optimal Transport and Optimal Couplings: Introduction

-The closest work to ours is Bhagoji et al.~\cite{BhaEtal19}, who develop the first classifier-agnostic lower bounds for learning in the presence of an adversary.
-Specifically, \cite{BhaEtal19} contains a similar result to our Theorem~\ref{th_01bound} which gives the optimal adversarial risk for binary classification with $0-1$ loss in terms of an optimal transport cost between the probability distributions of the two classes.
-We provide a new, simpler proof of this characterization by applying the Kantorovich duality of optimal transport for $0-1$ cost functions.
-We shall discuss the results from Bhagoji et al.~\cite{BhaEtal19} and compare and contrast these with our results at appropriate points in the paper.
+The closest work to ours is Bhagoji et al.~\cite{BhaEtal19}, which develops algorithm-independent lower bounds for learning in the presence of an adversary.
+Specifically, \cite{BhaEtal19} contains a similar result to our Theorem~\ref{th_01bound} which gives the optimal adversarial risk for binary classification with $0$-$1$ loss in terms of an optimal transport cost between the probability distributions of the two classes.
+We provide a new, simpler proof of this characterization by applying the Kantorovich duality of optimal transport for $0$-$1$ cost functions.
+We shall discuss the results from Bhagoji et al.~\cite{BhaEtal19} and compare these with our results at appropriate points in the paper.